 Video Compressor

-Which codec the re-encode uses depends on your input's container: mp4, mov, avi, and mkv files re-encode with H.264 video and AAC audio, while webm files re-encode with VP9 video and Opus audio - each container keeps its own native codec pairing rather than being forced onto a single codec.
+The codec the re-encode uses depends on your input's container - each container keeps its own native codec pairing rather than being forced onto a single codec.

 Frequently Asked Questions